Wedding-Day Incident Leads to Brain Tumor for the Groom, After a Slap on the Arm

 Due to worsening symptoms and lack of improvement, Plowman sought consultation with a private neurologist.
 A computed tomography (CT) scan revealed the presence of a brain tumor.

-Following diagnosis, his neurological function has been affected, particularly weakness in the right arm, requiring the use of a walking aid and wheelchair.
-He has also discontinued work due to his condition.
-Now while speaking to the Kennedy News, he encourages everyone to take even small symptoms seriously.
+He had also discontinued work due to his condition.
+While speaking to the Kennedy News, he encourages everyone to take even small symptoms seriously.

 Clinical Perspective: Understanding the Symptoms